hassannteifeh/encrypt-it/README.md

 - **Self-Contained Tokens**: Automatically bundles all necessary crypto data (IV, auth tag, etc.) into a single string token that can be stored and fetched later for decryption.
 - **Safe Error Handling**: Prevents unexpected crashes by returning a `Result` object (Ok or Err) instead of throwing exceptions.
 - **Zero Dependencies**: Built purely on the native Node.js crypto module.

-The name of the library comes from the arabic word "شيفرة", which translates to "cipher".

 ## Install